Ethical-Ralph/domain-info/README.md

 ## Installation

 1. Clone the repository.
-2. Install Node.js and npm if you haven't already.
+2. Install Node.js and yarn if you haven't already.
 3. Open a terminal and navigate to the directory containing the codes.
 4. Install the required dependencies by running `npm install`.